- About Us

-The teachers will be assisted in Part 1 by Erin Treat and Bonnie Duran, and in Part 2 by Max Erdstein.
+The teachers will be assisted in Part 1 by Bonnie Duran and Alexis Santos, and in Part 2 by Max Erdstein and Nikki Mirghafori.

 Prerequisite is two retreats of a week or more with a recognized insight meditation teacher, or special permission.
 Please document this experience, including teachers’ names, dates and length of courses when registering, and answer additional questions specifically for this longer-term retreat.
 Your course participation cannot be confirmed until your information is received and approved.

 Special cancellation fees and deadlines apply.
 3MO and Part 1: up to July 17, 2013, $100; afterwards, $400 for 3MO and $250 for Part 1.
 Part 2: up to August 28, 2013, $100; afterwards, $250.
 Please note that these amounts will apply even if you wish to move from any part of the course to another, or from the full 3MO to either one of the partials.